 When Jeopardy Attaches

-According to the Court in See United States v.
-Ragard, 56 M.J.
-852, 855 (A. Ct.
-Crim.
-App.
-2003, in the military, jeopardy does not attach until an accused is put to trial before the trier of the facts.
+In a military judge alone case, jeopardy attaches after an accused has been indicted and arraigned, has pleaded and the court has begun to hear evidence.
 See United States v.
 McClain, 65 M.J.
 894 (A. Ct.
 Crim.
 App.
-2008).
+2008) (citing McCarthy v.
+Zerbst, 85 F.2d 640, 642 (10th Cir.
+1936)).
 In a panel case, this occurs when the members are empaneled and sworn.
 United States v.
 McClain, 65 M.J.
 894 (A. Ct.
 Crim.
 App.
 2008) (citing Serfass v.
 United States, 420 U.S. 377, 390-91, 95 S. Ct.
 1055, 43 L. Ed.
 2d 265 (1975)).

 When Former Jeopardy Bars a Second Trial